John Cacavas

-John Harry Cacavas (August 13, 1930 – January 28, 2014) was an American composer and conductor probably best known for his television scores, such as Kojak, and The Time Machine, for which he was the chief composer.
-He also composed Kojak's second main title theme for its 5th and final season in 1977–1978.
+John Harry Cacavas (August 13, 1930 – January 28, 2014) was an American composer and conductor, best known for his television scores.
+He was the principal composer for Kojak (1973–78), also writing its second main title theme for its 5th and final season.

 Early life and education

 Cacavas was born in Aberdeen, South Dakota in 1930.
 His father was an emigrant from Greece and his mother was born in North Dakota.
 He had a fraternal twin sister, Jeanne, and three other siblings: Peter David, b.
 1928; Penelope, b.
 1932; and Adrian G., 1933.
 Their father's younger brother Chris had also immigrated to South Dakota and lived in Aberdeen, where he married and had a family.
 John and his siblings attended local schools; he displayed an early talent for music, forming a local band at age 14, at 16 he started a school dance band named “The Golden Blues," he left after having a falling out with his band teacher after which he quit all school band activities.
 He studied musical composition at Northwestern University.

 During service in the military, Cacavas was assigned to Washington, DC where he was an arranger for the United States Army Band.
 There he met Charles Osgood, with whom he collaborated on musical compositions and recordings.
 Osgood later became a radio and TV commentator.